iSwitch: QEC on Demand via In-Situ Encoding of Bare Qubits for Ion Trap Architectures: Background and Related Work

 { } Trapped-ion quantum computers (TIQC)~\cite{bruzewicz2019trapped, strohm2024ion} have been a leading quantum platform for over three decades~\cite{cirac1995quantum}, offering unique advantages for realizing EFT.

-\textbf{Ion Qubits and Gate Operations.} TIQC systems encode qubits in the internal electronic states of ions confined in linear Paul traps~\cite{paul1990electromagnetic}, where Coulomb repulsion naturally arranges the ions into 1D chains.
+\textbf{Ion Qubits and Gate Operations.} TIQC systems encode qubits in the internal electronic states of ions confined in linear Paul traps~\cite{paul1990electromagnetic}, where Coulomb repulsion naturally arranges the ions into one-dimensional (1D) chains.
 These qubits exhibit exceptionally long coherence times—from minutes to days~\cite{bruzewicz2016scalable, strohm2024ion}.
-1Q gates are implemented via tightly focused Raman lasers or global microwave fields, achieving fidelities up to 99.9999\%~\cite{harty2014high}, already meeting the fidelity requirements of EFT.
-2Q gates are realized via the Mølmer–Sørensen (MS) interaction~\cite{molmer1999multiparticle, zhang2025robust, molmer1999multiparticle}, with fidelities reaching 99.97\%~\cite{ballance2014high, srinivas2021high, clark2021high}.
+Single-qubit (1Q) gates are implemented via tightly focused Raman lasers or global microwave fields, achieving fidelities up to 99.9999\%~\cite{harty2014high}, already meeting the fidelity requirements of EFT.
+Two-qubit (2Q) gates are realized via the Mølmer–Sørensen (MS) interaction~\cite{molmer1999multiparticle, zhang2025robust, molmer1999multiparticle}, with fidelities reaching 99.97\%~\cite{ballance2014high, srinivas2021high, clark2021high}.
 Crucially, 2Q gates can be performed between any ion pair within a trap, enabling native all-to-all connectivity.
 TIQC also supports high-fidelity state preparation and measurement (SPAM) with fidelities exceeding 99.99\%~\cite{myerson2008high}.

-\textbf{QCCD Architecture.} While 1D traps provide full connectivity within small ion chains, control becomes increasingly difficult as ion count grows.
-To scale beyond this limit, the QCCD architecture~\cite{wineland1998experimental, kielpinski2002architecture, blatt2008entangled, murali2020architecting, ovide2024scaling} connects short 1D traps across a 2D grid using junctions~\cite{loschnauer2024scalable, delaney2024scalable}, as illustrated in Fig.~\ref{fig: QCCD}(a).
+\textbf{QCCD Architecture.} While one-dimensional (1D) ion traps provide full connectivity within small chains, scaling them to larger systems introduces significant control complexity.
+To overcome this, the quantum charge-coupled device (QCCD) architecture~\cite{wineland1998experimental, kielpinski2002architecture, blatt2008entangled, murali2020architecting, ovide2024scaling} connects short 1D traps across a two-dimensional (2D) grid via junctions~\cite{loschnauer2024scalable, delaney2024scalable}, as illustrated in Fig.~\ref{fig: QCCD}(a).
 Ions can be shuttled between 1D traps with negligible decoherence~\cite{wineland1998experimental, kielpinski2002architecture}, enabling dynamically reconfigurable connectivity over the grid.
 For example, Fig.~\ref{fig: QCCD}(b-e) illustrates how the ion shuttling can collectively swap two pairs of ions (1,3) and (2,4).
-Once two ions are moved into a single trap, a 2Q gate (CNOT) can be performed on them (Fig.~\ref{subsec: TIQC}(f)).
-This architecture improves scalability and naturally supports QEC codes with 2D layouts, such as surface codes.
+Once two ions are moved into a single trap, a 2Q gate (CNOT) can be performed (Fig.~\ref{subsec: TIQC}(f)).

 Leveraging these capabilities—ultra-high-fidelity quantum operations, reconfigurable layouts, and architectural scalability—industry leaders such as Quantinuum have published clear roadmaps toward systems with hundreds of qubits~\cite{foss2024progress, quantinuumQuantinuumAccelerates}, positioning TIQC as a leading platform for near-term demonstrations of EFT.